Dyspraxia vs. apraxia of speech

 Both apraxia of speech and dyspraxia affect learning ability but are not related to intelligence.
 In the case of dyspraxia, parents and teachers may wish to encourage children to pursue alternative sports, hobbies or activities that are comfortable to perform.

-While speech therapy is important for a child with CAS, so is teaching him or her alternative ways to communicate, including providing instruction in sign language.
+While speech therapy is important for a child with Childhood Apraxia of Speech, so is teaching alternative ways to communicate, including providing instruction in sign language.
 It doesn’t have to be a standard version; you can simply create your own signs or hand motions that come naturally—anything to make communication less frustrating.

 Learning typing can also be helpful because it allows a child to express more complex ideas in writing when speech is not available.